-Title VI concerns can be addressed by contacting the Executive Manager, Diversity, Affirmative Action and ADA Programs/Title IX Coordinator, who is located at 5100 W. Sahara Ave., Las Vegas, NV 89146, (702) 799-5087.
+Title VI concerns can be addressed by contacting the Executive Manager, Diversity and Affirmative Action, ADA/Title IX Coordinator, who is located at 5100 W. Sahara Ave., Las Vegas, NV 89146, 702-799-5087, email address colecg@nv.ccsd.net.

-Concerns may also be addressed by completing the complaint/grievance process outlined in CCSD Regulation 1213.1 (public concern).
+Concerns may also be addressed by completing the complaint/grievance process outlined in CCSD Regulation

+1213.1 (public concern).
 This process allows anyone who has a concern to initiate a formal review by completing a Public Concern Form and trigger the public concern process as outlined in CCSD Regulation 1213.1.
 The procedures also allow for an appeal of the determination.

-3. Sexual Discrimination (Title IX)
+3) Sex Discrimination (Title IX)

-Inquiries regarding Title IX should be referred to the Title IX coordinator located at 5100 W. Sahara Ave., Las Vegas, NV 89146, (702) 799-5087, email address is: TitleIXcoordinators@nv.ccsd.net.
-Students, parents, or other program participants who believe they have been subjected to sex discrimination to include sexual or gender-based harassment may initiate a complaint/grievance by contacting the Title IX coordinator, who will work with the principal of the school in question or other district staff, as appropriate, to resolve the concern.
-Alternatively, those individuals may also contact the United States Department of Education, Office for Civil Rights (OCR).
+CCSD does not discriminate on the basis of sex in its education programs or activities, and is required by Title IX not to discriminate in such a manner.
+Inquiries or concerns regarding Title IX should be referred to the Title IX Coordinator, who is located at 5100 W. Sahara Ave., Las Vegas, NV 89146, 702-799-5087, email address TitleIXCoordinators@nv.ccsd.net.
+Students, parents, and other program participants who believe they have been subjected to sex discrimination, including sexual or gender-based harassment, may contact the Title IX Coordinator to make a report or file a complaint, who will work with the principal of the school in question or other District staff, as appropriate, to comply with the Title IX requirements and follow CCSD's sexual harassment grievance procedures, or they may contact the United States Department of Education, Office for Civil Rights (OCR).
+For more information on Title IX, visit ccsd.net, keyword search "Title IX."

-The OCR may be contacted by sending a complaint to the United States Department of Education - Office for Civil Rights, 915 2nd Ave.
-Suite 3310, Seattle, Washington 98174-1099.
-Email address is ocr.seattle@ed.gov
+OCR may be contacted by sending a complaint or inquiry to the United States Department of Education - Office for Civil Rights, 915 2nd Ave.
+Room 3310, Seattle, Washington 98174-1099, email address OCR.Seattle@ed.gov.

-Student Athletics/Activities Access including Title IX Athletic concerns can be addressed by contacting the Title IX Athletics Compliance Administrator, located at 3950 Pecos-McLeod, Las Vegas, NV 89121, (702) 799-8493.
+Student Athletics/Activities Access, including Title IX Athletic concerns, can be addressed by contacting the Title IX Athletics Compliance Administrator, located at 3950 Pecos-McLeod, Las Vegas, NV 89121, 702-799-0756, email address anthexj@nv.ccsd.net.